andysvints/X-ADCommander/README.md

    After copying, the module path should look like:
    `C:\...\Modules\X-ADCommander\X-ADCommander.psm1` (or similar).

+4. Modify the file `Domain_Controllers_IPs.csv` with the domain names and IPs of domain controllers for each domain you need to manage.

-4. If the files were downloaded as a ZIP from the internet, you may need to unblock them:
+5. If the files were downloaded as a ZIP from the internet, you may need to unblock them:
    - In PowerShell: `Get-ChildItem -Path .\X-ADCommander\* -Recurse | Unblock-File`

-5. Import the module:
+6. Import the module:
    - `Import-Module X-ADCommander`

-6. Start the interactive console:
+7. Start the interactive console:
    - `Start-XADCommander`

 ## Usage